Arrests.org Official ND – Search North Dakota Arrest Records

 Public records such as arrest and criminal records can help interested parties find out what someone was arrested for, where they are being detained, or view their prior or current conviction(s).
 However, accessing each type of record requires a different process and often different associated costs, as each type of record is hosted by different agencies.

-The free guide below will explain how to view or obtain an array of criminal and arrest records, and our resource on finding free North Dakota public records offers detailed information on finding all other types of publicly available information such as marital status, court records, and more.
+The free guide below will explain how to view or obtain an array of criminal and arrest records, and our resource on finding free North Dakota public records offers detailed information on finding all other types of publicly available information, such as marital status, court records, and more.

-Certain records will still remain either fully or partially undisclosed despite FOIA laws and the Open Records Statute; for example, juvenile records are automatically sealed from public access after their court case proceedings conclude.
+Certain records will remain either fully or partially undisclosed despite FOIA laws and the Open Records Statute; for example, juvenile records are automatically sealed from public access after their court case proceedings conclude.

 What’s the Difference Between Criminal Records vs. Arrest Records in North Dakota?